 First United Building – photo by Benjie Layug

 Calvo Building, built in 1938, now houses the Escolta Museum.
 It is located at the corner of Escolta and Soda Streets.
 The building was designed by Architect Fernando Hizon Ocampo who was also the man behind other famous landmarks in Manila like the Manila Cathedral and UST Central Seminary.

 Originally known as Roxas Building, Regina Building changed its name in 1926 when the previous owners sold it to the De Leon family.
 It used to be a three-storey structure until the new owners expanded it to four with Architect Andres Luna de San Pedro.
 A lot of big insurance companies during that time held office here including Madrigal Steamship of the former senator, Vicente Madrigal.

 Regina Building – photo by Shaharaine Abdullah

-Wai Ying is also drawing crowd to Binondo.
-They can be found at Benavides Street and famous for their Peking Duck Rice.
+Wai Ying is also drawing a crowd to Binondo.
+They can be found on Benavides Street and are famous for their Peking Duck Rice.
 Their noodle soups are also a perfect match for their dumplings.